luiz-flamorim/7-digit-display-and-camera/README.md

    - Determines if a cell is "active" based on brightness threshold

 4. **Data Transmission**:
-   - Creates a binary array where each byte represents one grid cell (0 = off, 8 = on)
+   - Collects indices of active cells into an array
    - Only sends data when the array changes (optimization)
-   - Sends at configurable intervals (time-based, default 200ms)
-   - Uses binary format: marker byte (0xFF) + 240 data bytes (for 10×24 grid)
-   - Format is scalable - array size = rows × cols
+   - Sends every 6th frame to reduce serial traffic (controlable by the user)
+   - Uses JSON format: `[16, 2, 3, 4, 30, 1]` (array of active digit indices)

 #### Key Functions